econdepe/capturetheether/Lotteries/GuessTheSecretNumberChallenge.md

 Luckily for us and our electricity bill, the trick here is that we know that the lucky number must be a `uint8`, and there are only
 2^8 = 256 of those.
 Hashing all of them, and checking which one gives the hash we see in the contract, is a matter of seconds.
-This check can be performed in a solidity compiler running on a PC, but we can use Remix too.
+This check can be performed in a Solidity compiler running on a PC, but we can use Remix too.
 In this way we stick to our minimum set of tools.

 ## Steps to follow